 Piedmont Community College establishes the following general education competencies for graduates of all degree programs.
-These competencies are achieved general education core courses.
+These competencies are achieved through instruction in general education core courses.
 All degree programs of study are designed to ensure that graduates are competent in the following areas: